NeuroTechX/ntx_slack_archive/introductions.md

  >Hi yannick i am  from Spain. i study at Pompeu Fabra university,Barcelona.
 I wish to  learn about BCI for Thesis

+6/20/2017 2:59 PM

+ **yuniverse** :

+ >Hi everyone !
+My name is Bora and I am an interactive media producer.
+Most of my projects are focused on using biofeedback data to make emotionally interactive experiences.
+One of the main projects that I am involved with is S.E.E.D. ( <https://vimeo.com/184643912> ) which will be showcased at Nuit Blanche Toronto, Mutek Montreal and Franz Mayer Museum in Mexico City - I am wondering if there are any students/researchers/professionals that might be interested in collaborating on this project !
+Please let me know  :slightly_smiling_face: :heart: